ehayes2000/ticket/README.md

 # ticket
-A small full stack app witih Vue and Go
+A small full stack app with Vue and Go